Ranking every FA Cup final of the 21st century from worst to best

 Alexis Sanchez bashed one in from miles out, Per Mertesacker emphasised the difference in class and Olivier Giroud put the cherry on top of a very satisfactory cake.

-Chelsea have hoovered up silverware since Roman Abramovich arrived, but they’ve only won one League & FA Cup double to date.
+Chelsea hoovered up silverware under Roman Abramovich but they only won one League & FA Cup double under his ownership.

 After scoring an obscene number of goals on the way to the 2009-10 Premier League title, Drogba did his thing against relegated Portsmouth to ensure Chelsea achieved domestic bliss.

-Despite being defeated, Portsmouth played with admirable spirit and made this a better final than it looked on paper.
+Despite being defeated, Portsmouth played with admirable spirit and made this a better final than it looked on paper beforehand.